jordipons/sklearn-audio-transfer-learning/README.md

 #### Download the pre-trained models:

 - **VGGish:** download the pre-trained model `wget https://storage.googleapis.com/audioset/vggish_model.ckpt` in `sklearn-audio-transfer-learning/src/`.
+For more details, check out their [documentation](https://github.com/tensorflow/models/tree/master/research/audioset).
 - **OpenL3:** download it via pip `pip install --timeout 100000000 openl3 `.
 Use a large timeout, because it takes some time to download the model.
+For more details, check out their [documentation](https://github.com/marl/openl3).

 ## Music genre classification: a toy example